Yellow Sea

+Names

-The Yellow Sea is a marginal sea of the Western Pacific Ocean located between mainland China and the Korean Peninsula, and can be considered the northwestern part of the East China Sea.
-It is one of four seas named after common colour terms (the others being the Black Sea, the Red Sea and the White Sea), and its name is descriptive of the golden-yellow color of the silt-ridden water discharged from major rivers.
+It is one of four seas named after color terms (the others being the Black Sea, the Red Sea and the White Sea), and its name is descriptive of the golden-yellow color of the silt-ridden water discharged from major rivers.

 The innermost bay of northwestern Yellow Sea is called the Bohai Sea (previously Gulf of Zhili / Beizhili), into which flow some of the most important rivers of northern China, such as the Yellow River (through Shandong province and its capital Jinan), the Hai River (through Beijing and Tianjin) and the Liao River (through Liaoning province).
 The northeastern extension of the Yellow Sea is called the Korea Bay, into which flow the Yalu River, the Chongchon River and the Taedong River.

-Since November 1, 2018, the Yellow Sea has also served as the location of "peace zones" between North and South Korea.

 Geography

 Extent

 The International Hydrographic Organization defines the limits of the Yellow Sea ("Hwang Hai") as follows:

-The Yellow Sea is separated from the Sea of Japan by the boundary from the southern end of Haenam Peninsula in Jeollanamdo to Jeju Island and divided into the East China Sea by the boundary from the west end of Jeju Island to the Yangtze River estuary.

 Physiography

 The Yellow Sea, excluding the Bohai, extends by about 960 km from north to south and about 700 km from east to west; it has an area of approximately 380000 km2 and a volume of about 17000 km3.
 Its depth is only 44 m on average, with a maximum of 152 m.
-The sea is a flooded section of continental shelf that formed after the last ice age (some 10,000 years ago) as sea levels rose 120 m to their current levels.
+The sea is a flooded section of continental shelf that formed after the last glacial period (some 10,000 years ago) as sea levels rose 120 m to their current levels.
 The depth gradually increases from north to south.
 The sea bottom and shores are dominated by sand and silt brought by the rivers through the Bohai Sea (Liao River, Yellow River, Hai He) and the Korea Bay (Yalu River).
 These deposits, together with sand storms are responsible for the yellowish colour of the water referenced in the sea's name.
-The sea annually receives so much sand and silt from rivers such as the Yellow River, that it actually turns into a golden-yellow colour.
+The sea annually receives so much sand and silt from rivers such as the Yellow River, that it turns into a golden-yellow colour.

-The seas surrounding Korea, which occupy a corner of Northeast Asia, border the “island nation” from the east, south, and west.
+The seas surrounding Korea, which occupy a corner of Northeast Asia, border the "island nation" from the east, south, and west.
 Korea has named these the East Sea, South Sea, and West Sea (officially known as the Yellow Sea), respectively.

 Major islands of the sea include Anmado, Baengnyeongdo, Daebudo, Deokjeokdo, Gageodo, Ganghwado, Hauido, Heuksando, Hongdo, Jejudo, Jindo, Muuido, Sido, Silmido, Sindo, Wando, Yeongjongdo and Yeonpyeongdo (all in South Korea).